|Web Design And Development - Top Pick CSS And HTML Books|

 You could argue that CSS is more important than HTML5.
 After all, it actually controls how the UI looks and even how it behaves.
 If you plan to build a custom control then it is CSS you need to learn.
 In this bookshelf we look at books covering HTML 5, CSS, and a couple of more general Web design titles.
 In a forthcoming bookshelf we'll look at books covering other aspects of Web design and development.

 To make it into this Programmer's Bookshelf selection, each book has to have been awarded at rating of more than 4 out of 5 stars.
 For this round-up the main points of each review have been extracted.
 To read the full version click on the title.
-Clicking on the book jacket thumbnail in the side panel will take you to Amazon and if there's is a Kindle version (the lower of the two thumbnails in the side panel) you can generally read the introductory chapter.
+Clicking on the book jacket thumbnail in the side panel will take you to the book's page on Amazon and where there's a Kindle version we've included embed code for the latest edition of the book, which generally lets you read at least the introductory chapter.

 If you make a book purchase accessing Amazon via a link to it on IProgrammer we are credited with a few cents - so thanks to all of you who support us in this way.